Landlords Gas Safety Certificates, CP12

 Gas Safety Checks involve a strict procedure as follows

-- An engineer’s booked by the landlord to carry out the check
+- The landlord books an engineer to carry out the check

 - The engineer shows up at the agreed time and shows the landlord his/her Gas Safe Registration card